vladhaidukkk/py-rest/README.md

 [Flake8](https://flake8.pycqa.org/en/latest/), `# type: ignore` for [MyPy](https://mypy.readthedocs.io/en/stable/),
 and `# nosec` for [Bandit](https://bandit.readthedocs.io/en/latest/).
 Add these at the end of the line you want the tool to ignore.

+> **Important:** Always remember to exclude folders/files that do not require linting.
+Run the linter in verbose
+> mode to see what it lints.